Libdrop: File sharing through NordVPN

 Permissions and user access

 On the Linux platform, we faced an additional challenge because the app needed to run as root due to Libtelio’s requirements.
-Running Libdrop as root was out of the question, as it would have unrestricted access to the entire file system.
-To navigate this, we set Libdrop up to run as a user process that communicates with the NordVPN daemon.
+Running Libdrop as root was out of the question because it would have unrestricted access to the entire file system.
+To navigate this issue, we set Libdrop up to run as a user process that communicates with the NordVPN daemon.

 Fortunately, mobile devices didn’t present the same issue, thanks to their robust sandboxing.
 Likewise, applications on Windows and MacOS operate with user permissions, so there were no concerns on those platforms either.

-It’s worth noting that Libdrop isn’t designed for multi-user scenarios, as it uses a hardcoded port number, 49111.
+It’s worth noting that Libdrop isn’t designed for multi-user scenarios, because it uses a hardcoded port number, 49111.
 However, it can technically bind to different network interfaces without any problems.

 File aggregation